ihassin/fruitymesh-ubuntu-vm/README.md

 (Parallels will give you its box's IP as it's loading)

-The IP must match the entry in the Virtualox Vagrantfile:
+The IP must match the entry in the VirtualBox Vagrantfile:

 ```
 fruity.vm.network "private_network", ip: "33.33.33.55" # VirtualBox version